All Episodes

 We're not going to be able to make some of the cuts that conservatives are demanding if we don't have a speaker.

-Uh because again, you know, the House can't act if there's no speaker, and there's a fear on the Republican side of the aisle that if this goes on for a few days or a few weeks, I mean, there's one speaker's election longest in 1855, 56 took two months that you're going to wind up with some other speaker, a coalition speaker, maybe a Democratic speaker, because again, it's not the most votes that win in the House.
+And there's a fear on the Republican side of the aisle that if this goes on for a few days or two weeks, I mean, it's one speaker's election longest in 1855-56 took two months, that you're going to wind up with some other speaker, a coalition speaker, maybe a Democratic speaker.

-An outright majority of all members casting ballots for somebody by name.
+You have to have, this is the rule to elect a speaker, Sean, an outright majority of all members casting ballots for somebody by name.

 So you always hear me say it's about the math.

-So if they need 430, there are four 433 current members right now, you need at least 217 members to vote for someone by name.
+So if they need 430, there are 433 current members right now.

 But they can't get to 217 either.

-And he talked about Crane Rosenberg, Biggs, Gates, Good and Burchette, Hardno, unclear about Buck Mills and a few others.
+And he talked about Crane, Rosenberg, Biggs, Gates, Good, and Burchette, hard no, unclear about Buck Mills and a few others.

 So what is your count currently?

-Because uh you're right there on the ground, you might have a better feel for it.
+You might have a better feel for it.

-we've never been to this area before.
+It's impossible to know, frankly, because we've never been to this area before.

-And and members might vote present.
+And members might vote present.

 They might not actually vote.